 Abram, (1997), proposes that as humans we have become disconnected from nature and this unnatural state of existence has resulted in the rise of psychological conditions such as anxiety and depression.
 Louv, (2009), goes further making the bold claim that, rather than attention deficit disorder, today’s children are suffering from ‘nature deficit disorder’ (Louv, 2009: 36).
 It is Louv’s belief that the ‘postmodern acceleration of indirect experience’ (2009:65) where children are increasingly developing their understanding of the world through interaction with second hand sources such as televisions and computer games, has contributed to children failing to develop a sense of emotional stability, resilience, connectedness or empathy.

-Some fifty years after, Montessori described ‘the poverty of affluence’ (1996:144) it seems that, in the developed world children have fallen victim to the ‘paradox of plenty’ (Christakis, 2016:172).
+Some fifty years after, Montessori described ‘the poverty of affluence’ (1996:144), it seems that, in the developed world children have fallen victim to the ‘paradox of plenty’ (Christakis, 2016:172).
 They are surrounded by toys and digital devices but are losing the ability to play and are struggling to develop the basic social skills needed to engage with learning and with other learners in Early Years settings.
 As Palmer laments, ‘In a global culture whose citizens are wealthier, healthier and more privileged than ever before in human history, children grow unhappier every year’ (Palmer, 2015:1).

 The increasing importance of outdoor play in the digital age